Friedrich Simon Bodenheimer

 Friedrich Simon Bodenheimer or Shimon Fritz Bodenheimer (שמעון פריץ בודנהיימר; 6 June 1897 – 4 October 1959) was a German-born Israeli entomologist.
 He wrote two major works on the history of biology and is considered the founder of entomology in Israel.

 Early life

 Friedrich, Frederick, or Fritz was born in Cologne to a wealthy Jewish family: his father, Max Bodenheimer, was a prominent lawyer who, together with Theodor Hertzl, was a co-founder of the World Zionist Organization.
 He was educated in Greek, Latin, literature, arts, mathematics, natural history, and calligraphy.
 At 17 he wrote a study of Sappho.
-In 1914 he joined the University of Munich to study medicine but was interrupted by World War I where he served on the Eastern Front.
+In 1914 he joined the Ludwig-Maximilians-Universität München to study medicine but was interrupted by World War I where he served on the Eastern Front.
 He worked at the Hamburg natural history museum with Leonhard Lindinger and Ludwig Reh and it was during this time that he became interested in scale insects.
 He was influenced into entomology after coming across the works of Karl Escherich.
 He went to the University of Bonn for his Ph.D. on Tipula under Richard Hesse.